pdjr-signalk-plugins/ais-reporter/README.md

 The minimal configuration described above will report the position of all vessels known to Signal K once every 5 minutes and associated static data once every 15 minutes.
-Received AIS data is expired after 15 minutes and no longer transmitted to the upstream host.
+Received AIS data is expired after 15 minutes and after expiry will no longer transmitted to the upstream host.

 These default timings can be overriden by specifying one or more of *expiryInterval*, *positionUpdateInterval* and *staticUpdateInterval* at